Sid and Marty Krofft: Later years

-The Kroffts have occasionally departed from their formula while making new programs, such as on Pryor's Place (1984) and the political puppet satire show D.C.
+The Kroffts occasionally departed from their formula while making new programs, such as on Pryor's Place (1984) and the political puppet satire show D.C.
 Follies (1987).
-They have attempted to update some of their classic series for a younger generation, including new versions of Land of the Lost, Electra Woman and Dyna Girl, H.R.
-Pufnstuf and Sigmund and the Sea Monsters.
+They attempted to update some of their classic series for a younger generation, including new versions of Land of the Lost, Electra Woman and Dyna Girl, H.R.
+Pufnstuf, and Sigmund and the Sea Monsters.
 A new original series, Mutt & Stuff, aired on Nickelodeon from 2015 to 2017.

-In 2018, the Kroffts received the Lifetime Achievement Award at the Daytime Emmys.

-In 2020, the Kroffts were honoured with a star on the Hollywood Walk of Fame for their contributions to television.

 In May 2022, the Kroffts participated in the first Krofft Kon, a convention held in Orinda, California, where they were joined by some of the actors from their television series.

+Dispute

-In January 2023, Sid Krofft sued his brother Marty, as well as the Krofft companies for allegedly being delinquent in paying nearly $500,000 owed to the plaintiff as part of a buyout of Sid's business interests.
+In January 2023, Sid sued Marty and the Krofft companies for allegedly being delinquent in paying nearly $500,000 owed to Sid as part of a buyout of his business interests.

+Personal lives and deaths

-Marty Krofft died from kidney failure in Los Angeles, California, on November 25, 2023, at the age of 86.
+Marty died from kidney failure in Los Angeles, on November 25, 2023, at the age of 86.

+Sid died in Los Angeles on April 10, 2026, at the age of 96.